Landlord vs tenant: Who is responsible for what?

 The rental agreement should clearly describe who is responsible for each aspect of the property’s maintenance.
 Should a problem arise during the tenancy, the responsible party should be clearer on what they need to do and implement solutions quickly.
 This can ensure that everyone involved is satisfied.

-At MFS, we have options available for landlords to make it easier for them to hold up their end of the bargain.
+At Market Financial Solutions, we have options available for landlords to make it easier for them to hold up their end of the bargain.
 This includes bridging loans for refurbishment works, and deferred interest options.
 Landlord then can make improvements to a property before finding tenants.

 The Complete Guide to